josquin-research-project/jrp-scores/README.md

 <code>http://jrp.stanford.edu/cgi-bin/jrp?a=info&f=Jos2721-La_Bernardina</code>

-A file extention can also be given (.krn in this case) but will always be ignored.
+A file extension can also be given (.krn in this case) but will always be ignored.

 Example Humdrum data file access by setting the *action* to "humdrum":